Our Classes

 CONTEMPORARY REQUIREMENT: Students must be enrolled in Ballet Fundamentals II or above to take this class.

-• Suggested Ages for Essentials I: 8-11 and Essentials II: 9-12
+• Suggested Ages for Essentials I and Ia: 8-11 and Essentials II: 9-12

 Students may choose Ballet, Tap, Jazz, Contemporary and/or Hip Hop.